rafikk/halfshell/README.md

 ### Sources

 Sources are repositories from which an “original” image can be loaded.
 They return an image given a path.
-In the initial release, a source for downloading images from S3 is included.
-In the future, we plan to add sources for loading images from a filesystem or arbitrary URL.
+Currently, sources for downloading images from S3 and a local filesystem are included.

 ### Processors